VimukthiPahasaraGodage/ExampleProject/README.md

-This is the first file created to learn git
+This is the first file created to learn git.
+Let's add some more lines to see how git track changes.